ChicyChen/ChicyChen.github.io/project.md

 *Advisor: [Xu Zhao](https://imr.sjtu.edu.cn/en/po_adj/571.html)*

 A multi-GPU implementation of multi-task video anomaly detection by Georgescu.
 The initial publication information can be found here [here](https://github.com/lilygeorgescu/AED-SSMTL), which is under the No Sharing International Public License.

-So this version can be shared via email.